Num3ra1s/Num3ra1s/README.md

 # Hello, world!👋

-My name is Ryan Oet (he/him/his) and I'm an incoming first year master's student at Princeton studying computer science!
+My name is Ryan Oet (he/him/his) and I'm a first-year master's student at Princeton studying computer science and human-computer interaction!

 I'm a software engineer, game developer, and writer.
 <div>